Skip to main content

 • 30% of inbound calls close into jobs (industry typical for trades).

-• Average job value: $400 (service call + diagnostic + minor repair).
+• Average job value: a typical service call + diagnostic + minor repair (use your own average for a precise calculation).

 Recovered revenue per week